Graphical convolution, or the flip-and-slide method, is the pictorial way of evaluating the convolution integral

 Final shape: zero outside , rising smoothly as on , flat at 2 on , falling smoothly as on .
 A rounded trapezoid.

-- You break the calculation into regions of corresponding to where the overlap region changes shape.
-Typically three to five regions per problem.
+• Break the calculation into regions of where the overlap changes shape.
+Usually three to five regions per problem.

-For simple convolutions (rect with rect, exponential with step), this method is fast and reliable.
-For complicated signals, switching to the Fourier or Laplace domain (where convolution becomes multiplication via the convolution theorem) is usually easier.
+For simple convolutions (rect with rect, exponential with step) this method is fast and reliable.
+For messier signals, switching to the Fourier or Laplace domain, where convolution becomes multiplication via the convolution theorem, is usually easier.